 David Hilbert (1862–1943) - Hilbert produced significant advances in algebra, number theory, and mathematical logic, among other branches of mathematics.
 His renowned 1900 list of twenty-three open problems served as a roadmap for decades of mathematical research.

-Alan Turing (1912–1954) - The theoretical groundwork for computer science and artificial intelligence was established by Turing's research.
+- Alan Turing (1912–1954) - The theoretical groundwork for computer science and artificial intelligence was established by Turing's research.
 Modern computing owes a great deal to his contributions to cryptography and the theory of Turing machines.

 Terence Tao (born in 1975) - Tao is a well-known mathematician who has made significant contributions to harmonic analysis, partial differential equations, and combinatorics, among other fields of mathematics.
-He has won multiple honors for his innovative work, including the Fields Medal.
+He has won multiple honours for his innovative work, including the Fields Medal.

 Maryam Mirzakhani (1977–2017) - For her contributions to the fields of hyperbolic geometry and complex dynamics, Maryam Mirzakhani became the first female recipient of the Fields Medal.
 Her work on Teichmüller theory and the moduli space of Riemann surfaces has had a significant influence on mathematics.

-Book 2-Week Math Trial Classes Now!
+Book FREE Math Trial Classes Now!

 Related Articles

-1. Venn Diagram: Visualizing Relationships Between Sets
+1. Venn Diagram: Visualising Relationships Between Sets

 2. Logarithm Rules: Mastering Logarithmic Expressions